Skip to main content

 --no-serviceSkip the service install prompt

-Each integration has a default scope that matches its typical usage pattern:
+Each integration has a default config target that matches its typical usage pattern:

 # Use user scope for claude-code instead of the default project scope